janizde/WP-Opening-Hours/README.md

 ## <a name="actions"></a>Action Hooks
 ## <a name="contributing"></a>Contributing
 ### <a name="contributing-to-code"></a>Contribute to Code

+The development of the Opening Hours Plugin takes place at [GitHub](https://github.com/janizde/WP-Opening-Hours).
+If you want to contribute feel free to fork the repository and send pull requests.

+**Git flow**
+The project uses GitFlow.
+You can get more information on GitFlow on the [GitFlow Cheat Sheet](http://danielkummer.github.io/git-flow-cheatsheet/).
+When forking the repository for contributions please fork from the `develop` branch.
+If the pull request will be accepted it will be released to the `master` branch for a new version of the Plugin.

+**Unit Testing**
+The core logic of the Plugin (classes that are not in the `OpeningHours\Module` namespace) is covered with [PHPUnit](https://phpunit.de/) tests (version 4.8).
+If you find an issue in the core logic please write one or more unit test which demonstrate this issue.
+If you add something to the core logic please also write a unit test.
+Also, before sending a pull request, run all unit tests to check whether your change has broken anything (it will be automatically tested by travis anyway).

 ### <a name="contributing-to-translations"></a>Contribute to Translations
 ## <a name="changelog"></a>Changelog
 ### v2.0.0